 - Avra – in town set under a beautiful canopy of grapevines, romantic spot with great food

 Walking the streets of Hora, aka Mykonos Town, in the late afternoon/evening is a treat in itself and there is plenty of shopping to be done.
-For some reason I always treat myself to lots of jewelry in Greece (and pick up Christmas presents for friends & family!).
+For some reason, I always treat myself to lots of jewelry in Greece (and pick up Christmas presents for friends & family!).

 - a fish called Marina – (9 Georgouli Street) Marina, the sweetest ‘ya ya’ (grandmother in Greek), has fantastic jewelry for great prices

-We stayed at a great family run hotel, Vencia Boutique Hotel, I found on line perched just above Hora a quick walk into town (which I think is a must for the Island, you can then ATV or Scooter to the beaches).
-The staff was so nice; rooms are simple, clean with great patios offering views of town & sea; infinity pool is perfect for sun, swimming & cocktail at the bar.
+We stayed at a great family-run hotel, Vencia Boutique Hotel, I found on line perched just above Hora a quick walk into town (which I think is a must for the Island, you can then ATV or Scooter to the beaches).
+The staff was so nice; the rooms are simple, clean with great patios offering views of town & sea; infinity pool is perfect for sun, swimming & cocktail at the bar.
 We even got to see a “Big Fat Greek Wedding” Saturday night at the hotel!

 One excursion we must do next time is the boat trip out to Delos (2 miles from Mykonos), considered by ancient Greeks to be one of the holiest sanctuaries as its the birthplace of Apollo.